j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 * The target of the drag events is always the element on which the drag is simulated.
 	With a real drag, the target would be the topmost, visible element at the position of the `mousedown`.
 	To see the difference, imagine the following example of two `div` elements:

 	![Two nested divs.
 The inner div covers the center of the outer div.](https://raw.github.com/j-ulrich/jquery-simulate-ext/master/doc/divs.png)

 	When the drag is simulated on the `#outerDiv`, the events will target `#outerDiv` while a real drag on the center of the `#outerDiv` (black cross in the image) would target the `#innerDiv`.
-This way, the behavior of drag simulations is more predictable (you explicitly name the element to be dragged and don't get surprised that another element is dragged because it covers the center of the element to be dragged).
+The way it is implemented makes the behavior of drag simulations more predictable (you explicitly name the element to be dragged and don't get surprised that another element is dragged because it covers the center of the element to be dragged).
 	If you explicitly want to simulate a drag on the element at a given position, retrieve the element using `document.elementFromPoint()` and simulate the drag on that element.
 * The target of a drop is different from a real drop when the center of the drop target (or the end of the